Verdi, Nevada

 Verdi (/ˈvɜːrdaɪ/ VUR-dye) is a census-designated place (CDP) in Washoe County, Nevada, United States.
-It is on the western side of the Reno-Sparks Metropolitan Statistical Area, near Interstate 80 and stretches eastward towards its neighborhood-exclave of Lawton, Nevada surrounded by Reno, Nevada west of Mae Anne Avenue.
-The CDP of Verdi, California lies immediately adjacent across the state line.
+It is on the western side of the Reno metropolitan area near Interstate 80 and stretches eastward towards its neighborhood-exclave of Lawton, Nevada, surrounded by Reno, Nevada, west of Mae Anne Avenue.
+The CDP of Verdi, California, lies immediately adjacent across the state line.
 Both are in the shadow of California's Verdi Range.
-In 2010, the population was 1,415.
+As of the 2020 census, Verdi had a population of 1,396.
 Prior to 2010, the community was listed by the U.S. Census Bureau as part of the Verdi-Mogul CDP.

 History

-Originally known as O'Neils Crossing, for the man who built a bridge there in 1860.
+It was originally known as O'Neil's Crossing, named for the man who built a bridge there in 1860.

 Name

 The town of Verdi was named after Giuseppe Verdi by Charles Crocker, founder of the Central Pacific Railroad, when he pulled a slip of paper from a hat and read the name of the Italian opera composer in 1868.
 The name is pronounced by the local population as VUR-dye.